copenlu/academic-kickstart/content/project/gender-bias/index.md

 +++
 # Project title.
-title = "Knowledge Base Population"
+title = "Gender Bias Detection"

 # Date this page was created.
-date = 2016-03-27T00:00:00
+date = 2016-04-26T00:00:00

 # Project summary to display on homepage.
-summary = "Extract information about entities, phrases and relations between them from text to populate knowledge bases"
+summary = "Automatically detecting gendered language, and to what degree attitudes towards entities are influenced by gender bias"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["nlu", "knowledge-bases"]
+tags = ["nlu", "gender-bias"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""